Virtual Communities You Can Join Now

 A word of caution, verify information shared in your communities with a reputable source (contact your school, a government website, etc).
 Online communities can spark different thoughts, opinions, and varying levels of advice, but not everything will be accurate or helpful.
 Stay open-minded, but also cautious.

 Reddit is a collection of forums, aka subreddits, that you can join with one account.
 You can join a subreddit to explore your hobbies, follow local news, or join a subreddit for the university you want to attend.
 Your level of engagement is up to you.
-You can ask questions and get advice, you can offer advice, or you can stay a spectator.
+You can ask questions and get advice, offer advice, or watch interesting conversations unfold.

 Twitch Student Program

-Facebook groups are a great way to virtually connect with your current classmates, and to meet people at your future university/college.
+Facebook groups are a great way to virtually connect with your current classmates, and to meet people at your future university or college.
 Start by searching for the campus you are interested in.
-You can also try adding a specific department, the class you will be graduating with, a sorority/fraternity, or a club.
+You can also try adding a specific department, the class you will be graduating with, a sorority or fraternity, or a club.
 You can also find groups sharing information about admissions, concerns, and support.